 Full Fact, the charity I’m currently working at, is an independent factchecking charity that “…provide free tools, information and advice so that anyone can check the claims we hear from politicians and the media.”
 They do factchecks in a variety of areas from the NHS to student debt, and factcheck claims made during the Prime Minister’s Questions (PMQs), among others.

 While Full Fact factchecks claims in many different areas, they have yet to touch claims/questions made regarding the metaphysical realm, such as “What is life?” or “To be, or not to be?” or “I think, therefore I am.”
-Such questions are best left to the reader to consult Quora.com, consult a Philosophy professor, or ponder about over lunch.
+Such questions are best left to the reader to consult Quora.com,

 Educational inequality is a huge problem throughout our education system.
 At primary school, only 1 in 3 children from poorer families achieves the expected levels in reading, writing and maths at age 11.
 At secondary school, 33% of pupils on Free School Meals achieved 5 A*-Cs at GCSE compared to 60.5% of all other pupils.
 Of these students, 1 in 4 make it to university compared to nearly double the amount of all other students.
 These students have a 1 in 1500 chance of making it into Oxford or Cambridge whereas 1 in 20 students from private schools go on to study at these universities.